vhspicerosGitHub/net-core-demo-api/README.md

 # NetCoreDemoApi
 API made with dotnet core 6, with didactic purpose.
-This Api have the "standard"

 # Installation
 ```